sternstude/CauseJudger/Readme.md

-# CauseExplorer
+# CauseJudger

 ### Introduction

-Work for The Thirty-Eighth Annual Conference on Neural Information Processing Systems (NeurIPS 2024).
+Work for AAAI 2025.

-**CauseExplorer (CE)** is a new framework for **LLMs abductive reasoning**, which determines the authenticity of possible cause by transforming thinking from reverse to forward and removing irrelevant information.
+**CauseJudger (CJ)** is a new framework for **LLMs abductive reasoning**, which determines the authenticity of possible cause by transforming thinking from reverse to forward and removing irrelevant information.

 **CauseLogics** is an abductive logical reasoning decision dataset, which contains tasks of varying reasoning lengths.

-More research details and specific code implementation will be made public after our work is accepted

-### Version

-- 2024-5-22: The CauseLogics Dataset and experimental results of CauseExplorer are now publicly available.
+The CauseLogics Dataset and experimental results of CauseJudger are now publicly available.
 The code will be released after the acceptance of our work.